 What are neglected tropical diseases?

-Neglected tropical diseases (NTDs) are a group of parasitic and bacterial infections that infect one in six people worldwide, including more than half a billion children.
+Neglected tropical diseases (NTDs) are a group of parasitic, viral and bacterial infections that infect more than one in six people worldwide.
 NTDs disable, debilitate and perpetuate poverty.
-In worst case scenarios, they can kill.
+In worst-case scenarios, they can kill.

-The Global Network is an initiative of the Sabin Vaccine Institute that works in partnership with international agencies, governments, scientists, program implementers and development organizations to raise the awareness, political will and funding necessary to control and eliminate the seven most common NTDs by 2020.
+The Global Network is an initiative of the Sabin Vaccine Institute that works in partnership with international agencies, governments, scientists, program implementers and development organizations to raise the awareness, political will and funding necessary to control and eliminate NTDs.

 How do people get NTDs?

-NTDs can be transmitted in a variety of ways including through mosquitoes, flies and other insects and contact with contaminated soil and water.
+NTDs can be transmitted in a variety of ways, including by mosquitoes, flies and other insects and through contact with contaminated soil and water.
 As a result, people get NTDs just by doing everyday activities like playing outside, swimming, doing laundry and planting crops.

 How much does NTD treatment cost?

-The global health community, led by the World Health Organization (WHO) and the Bill & Melinda Gates Foundation, has identified the year 2020 as an aggressive, attainable target for eliminating and controlling the seven most common NTDs.
-It is a realistic goal because medicines that treat and prevent these diseases exist and are often donated by pharmaceutical companies.
-Transporting the medicines, training local health care workers and program monitoring and evaluation are the primary costs that need to be covered.
+The global health community, led by the World Health Organization (WHO) and the Bill & Melinda Gates Foundation, has identified the year 2020 as an aggressive target for controlling, eliminating or eradicating ten NTDs.
+Guinea worm is targeted for eradication.
+Onchocerciasis, lymphatic filariasis, leprosy, human African trypanosomiasis and trachoma are targeted for elimination, while soil transmitted helminthes, Chagas disease, visceral leishmaniasis and schistosomiasis are targeted for control.
+The medicines that treat and prevent these diseases exist and are often donated by pharmaceutical companies.
+Transporting and distributing the medicines, training local health care workers and monitoring and evaluating programs are the primary costs that need to be covered.